CesarBarilla/2021-Columbia-MA-Math-Camp/README.md

 Below is a list of useful references and textbooks sorted by theme.
 Within each theme, references are listed in (approximately) increasing complexity.
 References marked with a **(!)** are more advanced and are included either for future references or very motivated students.
 * General references
 	- Knut Sydsaeter, Peter Hammond, Arne Strom and Andr\'es Carvajal.
-"Esssential mathematics for economic analysis.", 5th Edition, (2016), Pearson.
+"Essential mathematics for economic analysis.", 5th Edition, (2016), Pearson.
 	-  Knut Sydsaeter, Peter Hammond, Atle Seierstad and and Arne Strom.
 "Further mathematics for economic analysis.", 2nd Edition, (2008), Pearson.
 * Analysis
 	- Walter Rudin.
 "Principles of Mathematical Analysis" (1976), International Series in Pure \& Applied Mathematics, McGraw-Hill.